 Be sure to adequately wet the grout lines, as grout is very porous and soaks up urine like a sponge.
 Let the grout fully dry before deciding to re-treat.
 If your problem is severe and you just can't seem to get the smell out of your grout, we recommend pouring Doodoo Voodoo Concentrate directly on the grout lines.
 Doodoo Voodoo will clean and lighten your grout, so it's best to do all the grout in the room.
 Agitate Doodoo Voodoo into the grout with a toothbrush if desired.
 Afterward, you can recolorize and seal your grout if desired; visit www. groutshields.com to learn more.
-You can also use Doodoo Voodoo with your Hoover FloorMate floor cleaning machine (which we love!) by spraying Doodoo Voodoo on your floor, letting it dwell, then extracting it with the FloorMate.
-We prefer that you not apply Doodoo Voodoo with your FloorMate, as this doesn't let Doodoo Voodoo stay in contact long enough with the organic materials to be effective.
+You can also use Doodoo Voodoo with your FloorMate or other hard-surface machine by spraying Doodoo Voodoo on your floor, letting it dwell, then extracting it with the machine.
+We prefer that you not apply Doodoo Voodoo with your machine, as this doesn't let Doodoo Voodoo stay in contact long enough with the organic materials to be as effective as pre-spraying & extracting.